tesla809/Vac-Acc-EHR/whitepaper.md

 To add more information
 <img id="ghetto-front-end-ui" src="whitepaper-assets/initial-patient-workflow.png" />

-## Technical Implementation- DRAFT
+## Technical Implementation-DRAFT
 This is the initial technical under consideration.
 Have an idea, comment, concern?
-Please create an issue in our repo: https://github.com/tesla809/Vac-Acc-EHR/
+Please create an issue in our repo: https://github.com/tesla809/Vac-Acc-EHR/issues

 ### Front End Wireframes
 To add formal wireframes and description